Powerlearnproject/se-day1-assignment-RaskoProggramer/README.md

 - Maintenance: Continuously improve and update the software post-deployment to fix any issues, enhance functionality, or adapt to changing user needs

 Compare and contrast the Waterfall and Agile methodologies.
 Provide examples of scenarios where each would be appropriate.
+- Predictability vs. Flexibility: Waterfall offers predictability and a structured approach but is less adaptable to changes, while Agile provides flexibility and adaptability but may be less predictable in terms of timelines and costs.
+- Documentation vs. Collaboration: Waterfall emphasizes comprehensive documentation, whereas Agile focuses more on collaboration and working software, often at the expense of detailed documentation.
+- Change Management: Waterfall is better suited for projects with stable requirements, whereas Agile thrives in environments where requirements are expected to change.
+-

 Describe the roles and responsibilities of a Software Developer, a Quality Assurance Engineer, and a Project Manager in a software engineering team.